frictionlessdata/website/site/standards/README.md

 ```
 datapackage.json

-# a data file(s) (CSV in this case but could be any type of data).
-Data files may go either in data subdirectory or in the main directory
+# Data file(s) (CSV in this case but could be any type of data).
+# Data files may go either in data subdirectory or in the main directory
 data
 data/more-data.csv